Jonathan David Moyer

 Jonathan D. Moyer is Assistant Professor at the Josef Korbel School of International Studies and Director of the Frederick S. Pardee Center for International Futures.
-He works across various disciplines, all of which extend and use the International Futures (IFs) integrated assessment platform.
-Jonathan aids the strategic planning efforts of various governments and international organizations.
-His research has supported analysis for groups like the African Union Development Agency, USAID, United Nations, the and the Western Cape provincial government of South Africa.
-He also leads the creation of new data and tools to better understand and analyze international relations theory.
-This funded research has supported the creation of new data series including contributions to reports such as the U.S. National Intelligence Council Global Trends 2030.
-Jonathan also researches the impact of developmental imbalances on state failure and fragility as Lead Co-PI on a Minerva-funded research grant that began in the fall of 2014.
-Jonathan has been working with IFs since he started his MA program at the University of Denver in the fall of 2005.
+He works across various research areas, extending and using the International Futures (IFs) integrated assessment platform.
+Jonathan studies patterns of human development through funded research for organizations like the African Union Development Agency and the United Nations.
+He leads the creation of new data and tools to better understand and analyze international relations contributing to reports such as the U.S. National Intelligence Council Global Trends 2030.
+Jonathan also researches patterns and drivers of state fragility and failure most notably as Lead Co-PI on a five-year Minerva grant.

 - Ph.D., International Studies, Josef Korbel School of International Studies, 2012

 - MA, International Studies, Josef Korbel School of International Studies, 2009